hardikp/hardikp.github.io/_posts/2017-12-14-forecasting-fundamentals.md

 ---
 layout: post
 comments: true
-title: "[Paper Summary] Improving Factor-Based Quantitative Investing by Forecasting Company Fundamentals"
+title: "Improving Factor-Based Quantitative Investing by Forecasting Company Fundamentals (Paper Summary)"
 excerpt: "Factor-based strategies are very common in quant funds.
 Doing a good job of forecasting the fundamentals directly translates into better returns in the factor strategies.
 The authors used the US company data from 1970 to 2017.
 They compare MLP/RNN approach against the linear regression and a naive predictor."
 date:   2017-12-14 22:00:00
 mathjax: true